SA-Software-House-Mossel/.github/profile/README.md

 - [AIRRAID](https://github.com/SA-Software-House-Mossel/AirRaid-Nodejs/pulls): The microservice responsible for the ETA API.

+- [PickWalkSequencer](https://github.com/SA-Software-House-Mossel/PickWalkSequencer/pulls): The service which maintains and stores the pick walk sequence of a store.

 - [ASAPPickInjectionService](https://github.com/SA-Software-House-Mossel/AsapPickInjectionService/pulls): The service responsiblel for Injecting New Asap Orders into PicknPack for picking.

 ![PicknPack](https://github.com/SA-Software-House-Mossel/.github/blob/main/profile/dproc.png?raw=true "PicknPack")